simplon-lerouxDunvael/Brief_9/Plans_et_demarches/Action_plan_w_usefull_commands.md

 In order to ask OWASP Zap to test my Azure Voting App, I created a owaspzap task and completed the configuration needed.

-I launch the voting app in the background and repeatedly make HTTP requests to it until it responds.
-Then in run the OWASP Zap scanner against the app and publish the OWASP Zap report as a build artifact.
+I run the OWASP Zap scanner against the app (after it has been deployed to qua) and publish the OWASP Zap report as a build artifact.

 [&#8679;](#top)